-Each year, Fisher’s Colleges Against Cancer chapter teams with the American Cancer Society (ACS) to field multiple teams of walkers in ACS’ Relay for Life.
+Each year, Fisher’s Colleges Against Cancer chapter teams with the American Cancer Society (ACS) to field multiple teams of walkers in ACS’s Relay for Life.

-The 12-hour event bring communities together to honor cancer survivors, remember loved ones lost to the disease, and raise money toward the fight against all cancers.
+The 12-hour event brings communities together to honor cancer survivors, remember loved ones lost to the disease, and raise money toward the fight against all cancers.
 Fisher’s edition features games, food, and performances.